johanpiquet/jopi-rewrite/README.md

 Modules can share dependencies with other modules thanks to powerful alias mechanisms.
 For example a module defines a component MyComp, which becomes accessible to all modules by importing `import MyComp from @/uiBlocks/MyComp`.

-Jopi's module system has the major advantage of being compatible with code pruning performed by its internal bundler to minimize the size of generated JavaScript files (similar to Vite.js and WebPack).
-This pruning means some patterns that are easy to implement on the server can become the source of strange errors in the browser because the bundler may accidentally remove pieces of code that are actually needed.
-This is the case for event/listener patterns.
+Jopi's module system has the major advantage of being compatible with code pruning performed by JavasScript Bundlers, avoid common pitfalls with low-coupled code.

-This complexity is why Jopi provides its own mechanisms, implemented without side effects for bundlers, and without generating abnormally large JavaScript files for the browser.
+The module system is based on a set of mechanisms:

-* Events / listeners — This mechanism lets modules communicate via a flexible "notify when this happens" system.
+* **Events / listeners** — This mechanism lets modules communicate via a flexible "notify when this happens" system.
-* Composites — This mechanism allows React components to have content enriched by modules.
+* **Composites** — This mechanism allows React components to have content enriched by modules.
 For example, so that a module can add content to a toolbar.
-* Exposure and replacement — Modules can expose elements shared among them.
-For example one module exposes a `Product` component that renders a product.
-Another module can decide to replace this component with a new version: this is done through a priority system.
-The new component has a higher priority, and therefore replaces the old one.
+* **Sharing React.js components** — Modules can share React components, which are automatically registered in the global namespace.
+Also, a module can replace a shared component with its own version.

 ### Server-only code, browser-only code?